ganimohan/restuarant-demo/README.md

 Output of this exercise will be 1829.

-Initially file is parsed and the contents are assed to a SortedSet.
+Initially file is parsed and the contents are added to a SortedSet.
 Note: While adding the same, the contents are sorted by ascending order of time.
 Also, only dishes having consumption time less than the Menu's total time is considered.
 The function also is defined as part of the configuration which returns a bean of type Menu.